DigasNikas/lenskit-app-rec/README.md

 In the Gradle build, we use the Application plugin to create a shell script and copy the dependency JARs in order to run the LensKit application.

-LensKit Aptoide runs on a copy of the Applications data set, included in the `data` directory.
+This project runs on a copy of the Applications data set, included in the `data` directory.
 This data is unary and is split in two different files:
     appNames.csv (contains app names and app id's) exploded.csv (each line contains user:item:value:timestamp).